just-jeb/angular-builders/packages/custom-webpack/README.md

 ```

 # Custom webpack config object
-This object defines your custom webpack configuration.
-It is defined by the following properties:
+This option defines your custom webpack configuration.
+If not specified at all, plain Angular build will run.
+The following properties are available:
  - `path`: path to the extra webpack configuration, defaults to `webpack.config.js`.
     The configuration file can export either an object or a function.
 If it is an object it shall contain only modifications and additions, you don't have to specify the whole webpack configuration.
     Thus, if you'd like to add some options to `style-loader` (which already there because of default Angular configuration), you only have to specify this part of the loader: